Trendline Synthesis - a new music synthesis technique

 In addition, audible attack and release transients can be added, though not to all samples otherwise the effect is identifiably unreal.
 An example of the way I synthesise attack transients is described elsewhere on this site in reference (see the section entitled Attack Transients).

 Trendline Synthesis is an example of spectral envelope processing in which the envelopes are of the simplest form possible - straight lines.
 Formally, the envelope is represented in piecewise linear fashion.
 It has been found that only two trendlines are required to characterise the harmonic amplitude envelopes of most, if not all, organ pipe spectra in the four categories of diapasons (or principals), strings, flutes and reeds.
 This means that no more than four parameters are required to define any organ tone synthetically, regardless of how many harmonics it contains, because a straight line is specified by two numbers.
 The harmonic amplitudes in the synthetic spectrum lie on the trendlines, therefore it is trivially easy to compute a complete synthetic spectrum, and this can be transformed into the time domain by applying additive synthesis (the real discrete inverse Fourier transform).
-It has been found that a very wide range of prototype organ tone colours can be generated in this way, that is by varying only a few parameters rather than attempting to create a complete spectrum each time by laboriously specifying the amplitude of each harmonic.
+It has been found that a very wide range of prototype organ tone colours can be generated in this way, that is by varying only a few parameters rather than attempting to create a complete spectrum each time by laboriously specifying the amplitude of each harmonic, or by attempting to modify the large number of parameters involved in physical modelling .
 A computer design tool has been developed to test these ideas which generates wave samples for importing directly into a sound sampler.